drubach/DeesDesigns/README.md

 ### **Features:**
 * **User Registration** - Allows user to store their delivery information, their default email, name, phone number, submit a request for services and view their order history.

-* ~~**Google Sheets Integration** - When an order is created, the order information from the Order Model gets pushed to a Google Sheet for the owner of the store to keep track of.~~

 * **SSO** - Allauth supports signing in and creating an account through many providers, I implemented Google and Facebook.

-* ~~**2 Factor Authentication** - Django-allauth-2fa supports 2 factor authentication through authentication apps like Google Authenticator.~~

 * **Contact Page** - Allows end users to send emails and questions to the store owner for easy correspondence.